Lance, Colby,

 First, I suspect you have no idea who I am, and considering the fact that we have never met, when it was suggested that I write to you, I was apprehensive about doing so.
 However, because the suggestion came from an individual who knew how much I loved her and although it was many years ago, she undoubtedly remains in my emotional and spiritual DNA, I began writing.

-Joan and I met in high school and dated for 4 years.
-We were both born on May 19th, 1952, and we were sure our destiny was to be married.
+Jeanne and I met in high school and dated for 3 years.
+We were both born on May 9th, 1954, and we were sure our destiny was to be married.
 Fortunately, for you and my children that didn’t come to pass.
 As with most plans in life they somehow rarely seem to mature into the results we’ve envisioned.
-In our case, your mom went to Bridgewater, I went to the University of Maryland and the physical distance between us eventually caused us to drift apart as we became immersed in our separate worlds.
+In our case, your mom went to a college in Virgina, I went to the University of Maryland and the physical distance between us eventually caused us to drift apart as we became immersed in our separate worlds.

-Over the years I saw Joan on occasion before she married.
+Over the years I saw Jeanne on occasion before she married.
 I then lost touch with her and it wasn’t until I was on my way back from one of my West coast offices on a United flight that I sat next to an individual who I thought might be a flight attendant.
-She was, and since we were on United, I asked if she knew Joan McIntyre.
-Her response was, “she is my closest friend and her name is now Joan Gunther”.
-Coincidence perhaps but I suspect not, out of all the flights, all the seats, and all the passengers, one of your mom’s good friends sits next to me when I had no idea where Joan was or how to get in touch with her.
+She was, and since we were on United, I asked if she knew Jeanne Murray.
+Her response was, “she is my closest friend, and her name is now Jeanne Gunther”.
+Coincidence perhaps but I suspect not, out of all the flights, all the seats, and all the passengers, one of your mom’s good friends sits next to me when I had no idea where Joanne was or how to get in touch with her.
 The odds of winning the lottery are probably better.
 She gave me your mom’s number and I called.
 When we talked, the years that had passed since we saw each other melted away and one thing I vividly remember is she was incredibly proud of her two sons Lance and Colby.

 That was the last time I spoke to her.

 In 2014, I was told I should have died.
 I contacted some form of virus, infection, or illness that the doctors couldn’t diagnose, I had to be put in the ICU.
 Half my systems had shut down and the other half on the way.
-It was so bad they thought the computer readings on my vitals were wrong because as bad as they were, I shouldn’t be alive.
-Five Doctors told me this, including my son-in-law who as an Air Force physician, managed the President's medical staff at the White House.
+It was so bad they thought the computer readings on my vitals were wrong because as bad as they were, five doctors told me I shouldn’t be alive.
 It was soon after this that thoughts of your mom began to randomly enter my mind, and I started to sense that maybe something wasn’t right in her life.
 The smallest things would trigger memories, and I wasn’t sure what to think of these occurrences, I tried to minimize their relevance.
 This didn’t work so, I began to try and figure out a way to contact her or find out what was going on.
 The problem, once again, contact-wise, there was nothing to be found where I thought I could reach her without possibly upsetting others in your family.

 Time didn’t diminish these concerns and my struggles continued to intensify on how or if I should act on my uneasiness.
 It was during this time I randomly decided to drive to your home in Northern Virginia.
 I knew where it was since I had been told, somewhere along life’s path, that it was designed by an individual who was from our high school.
 At the time…I had no idea as to why I chose to do so in the third week of Aug 2016 especially after knowing where she lived for over 30 years, why that day?
 When I arrived, I found that the house and property to be gated and fenced, so knocking on the door wasn’t going to happen.
 I was also somewhat confused as to why there seemed to be more cars than would be expected parked randomly in the driveway in the early afternoon on a weekday.